Bohuslav Martinů Complete Edition: The groundwork – researching the primary sources of Bohuslav Martinů

 As “the highest level of editorial work", a critical edition must reflect all extant sources.
 Editing, that is to say, “preparing a musical text for publication”, is a complex, highly qualified job.
-Editors must study and critically assess the autograph of the work, manuscript copies, first prints, correspondence, and mentions in the press related to the given composition, performance materials, etc. to be able to reconstruct the composer’s intention with the utmost fidelity.
-They use critical methods founded on historical research, semiotic analysis, and a thorough grasp of the given style of music.
+Editors must study and critically assess the autograph of the work, manuscript copies, first prints, correspondence, and mentions in the press related to the given composition, performance materials, etc. to be able to reconstruct the composer’s intention.
+They use critical methods founded on historical research, semiotic analysis, and a thorough knowledge of the given style of music.

 Bohuslav Martinů spent most of his life outside his homeland – in France, the United States of America, and Switzerland.
 This means that the sources are scattered throughout the world, stored in various institutions and private collections, with limited accessibility.
 Further complications are caused by language issues and publishing rights.
 The Bohuslav Martinů Institute endeavours to collect digital and physical copies of diverse sources both for the BMCE and for other researchers; these are compiled into a database of sources and made available to the academic community.
 Since its foundation in 1995, the Bohuslav Martinů Institute “has developed into an internationally recognised organisation that […] is an example and inspirational concept for other similar projects both at home and abroad.”